 - Two to 10 years in prison.

-- Loss of driver license up to two years.
+- Loss of driver’s license for up to two years.

-What are My Options if I Was Injured by a Drunk Driver?
+What Are My Options if a Drunk Driver injured me?

-After a car accident that causes personal injury, you should promptly phone 911 to report the accident to police and to summon emergency medical responders, if needed.
+If needed after a car accident that causes personal injury, you should promptly phone 911 to report the accident to the police and summon emergency medical responders.
 You should report the accident to your car insurance provider, which will contact the other driver’s insurer if the other party is believed to be at fault.

-The best way to ensure that an insurance company does not take advantage of you after you have been seriously injured in a drunk diving accident is to speak to a local car accident lawyer as soon as possible.
-A drunk driving accident lawyer at Herrman & Herrman, P.L.L.C. can investigate to determine who was at fault for the accident and calculate all of your legally payable costs and losses.
-An experienced drunk driving accident lawyer can submit a claim for you and negotiate for an appropriate payment and file a lawsuit and press your case in court.
+The best way to ensure that an insurance company does not take advantage of you after you have been seriously injured in a drunk driving accident is to speak to a local car accident lawyer as soon as possible.
+A drunk driving accident lawyer at Herrman & Herrman, P.L.L.C. can investigate who was at fault for the accident and calculate all of your legally payable costs and losses.
+An experienced drunk driving accident lawyer can submit a claim for you, negotiate for appropriate payment, file a lawsuit, and press your case in court.

 Contact Our Drunk Driving Accident Lawyers